casey/just/README.md

 ### Modules<sup>1.19.0</sup>

-A `justfile` can declare modules using `mod` statements. `mod` statements are currently unstable, so you'll need to use the `--unstable` flag, or set the `JUST_UNSTABLE` environment variable to use them.
+A `justfile` can declare modules using `mod` statements. `mod` statements are currently unstable, so you'll need to use the `--unstable` flag, `set unstable`, or set the `JUST_UNSTABLE` environment variable to use them.

 If you have the following `justfile`: